cloudant/cloudant-sync-eap/sample/todo-sync/README.md

 </resources>
 ```

-Fill in your informaiton, and for example, this is what it should look like:
+For example, this is file might look like afterwards:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>